ekbann/integer-basic/NOTES.md

 ### INTEGER BASIC COMMANDS

-Implements Woz's Integer BASIC with a few additional commands from Applesoft BASIC (AS), GW-BASIC (GW), and my own additions as GAME BASIC (GB):
+Implements Woz's Integer BASIC (IB) with a few additional commands from Applesoft BASIC (AS), GW-BASIC (GW), and my very own additions to GAME BASIC (GB):

 * DATA (AS) : Define inline data; can be literals (unquoted strings), strings or numbers
 * READ (AS) : Read the next DATA value